gvwilson/sensibleadventures/misc/bear-02.md

 Your Highness?" he asked.
 "If you don't mind my asking."

-"I didn't feel any different afterward, if that's what you mean," Prince Lormay said.
+"I didn't feel any different afterward, if that's what you mean," Prince Thokmay said.
 "It's probably easiest to show you."
-People had asked him that question a hundred different ways in the four years since his return from Marandine.
+People had asked him that question a hundred different ways in the four years since his return from Stale.
 His answers had always seemed inadequate.
 The magician Barramarrabee had finally taken pity on him, and given him something to help explain.